CosmicEventHorizon/gate_bot/README.md

 ## Usage 📊

-Once the bot is running, you'll be presented with a menu offering four choices:
+Once the bot is running, you'll be presented with a menu offering five choices:

+1. Show current total balance
-1. List all currencies
+2. List all currencies
-2. Buy a currency
+3. Buy a currency
-3. Sell a currency
+4. Sell a currency
-4. Place an automatic order
+5. Place an automatic order

-Enter your choice using numeric input (e.g., `1` for listing currencies) and press Enter to proceed.
+Enter your choice using numeric input (e.g., `2` for listing currencies) and press Enter to proceed.

 ## Warning: Risks of Trading ⚠️